 5. Mobile Phone Support

 Telecommuting and remote workers must be supported by your phone system.
-This includes compatibility for all types of mobile devices.
-Your workers may be working on the move using cellphones, tablets, and laptop computers.
+This includes compatibility with all types of mobile devices.
+Your workers may be working on the move using cell phones, tablets, and laptop computers.

 In the future, mobile support will be even more crucial for small businesses.
 Make certain that the system you choose has this capacity.
 Mobile support guarantees that your staff, no matter where they are, are constantly connected.

 The simplicity of use of cloud VoIP is a major factor in its popularity.
 Many systems do not need any kind of training.
 Your staff can get started right away.
 Each system, however, is unique.

 Consider the ease of use of the technologies you’re evaluating for your staff.
 Don’t rely solely on marketing or promotional materials.
 Even the most user-friendly solution may not be the greatest match for your organization.

 Many businesses utilize their phone system for more than just communication.
 Landlines, for example, can be linked to security or door alarm systems.
 So, if you have such needs, be sure the system can handle them.

 Digital faxing is supported by the majority of reputable cloud VoIP phone providers.
 That means you can get rid of your fax machines!
 Faxes are delivered to your mailbox as emails.
 Employees can also transmit faxes in this manner.
 You do not have to print every fax you get; just the crucial ones must be printed.

 Aside from these major aspects, there are a few other points to consider.
 Consider the vendor’s track record and competence, for example.
 Do they have a history of helping small businesses?
 Is the system in compliance with any necessary standards if you work in a regulated industry?